Preliminary course catalogue - changes and additions are likely.

 Exemplary implementations of the theoretical concepts of central mathematical thought processes such as concept formation, modeling, problem solving and reasoning for the content areas of functions and analysis. \\ Barriers to understanding, pre-concepts, basic ideas, specific difficulties for the content areas of functions and analysis. \\ Fundamental possibilities and limitations of media, in particular of computer-aided mathematical tools mathematical tools and their application for the content areas of functions and analysis.
 Analysis of individual mathematical learning processes and errors as well as development individual support measures for the content areas of functions and analysis.

-Required: Introduction to Mathematics Education, Knowledge about analysis and numerics
+Knowledge about analysis and numerics

 Mathematics Education for Specific Areas of Mathematics (MEd18, MEH21, MEB21)